JayesonLS/ISA-Cards/README.md

 <sup>**2**</sup> Construction requires programming of the required
     BIOS image into the flash ROM.
-Most common programmers, such as TL866, can be used for this.
+Most common programmers, such as the TL866, can be used for this.